topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

     }
      ```
 2. Verify and upload the "vcp_touch.ino" file to the VCP-G.
-3. If the upload gets stuck in an infinite uploading state, it may be due th the FWDN mode not being activated.
+3. If the upload gets stuck in an infinite uploading state, it may be due to the FWDN mode not being activated.
 To resolve this:
-    1. Disconnect the power calbe from the VCP-G board
+    1. Disconnect the power cable from the VCP-G board.
-    2. Press and hold the FWDN switch
+    2. Press and hold the FWDN switch.
     3. Reconnect the power cable while continuing to hold the FWDN switch.
-    4. Release the FWDN switch
+    4. Release the FWDN switch.
         If the issue persists, try running the Arduino IDE with administrator privileges.
 4. After a successful upload, check the Arduino IDE output console for the following message:

     **Note:** The message should include **vcp_touch.ino.rom**.
     ```
     [FWDN_VCP::WriteFile:577] Complete to send file - C:\Users\topst\AppData\Local\arduino\sketches\567805554B5B9F915DCC80B38483AE07/vcp_touch.ino.rom

     [main:155] Complete FWDN
     ```

 **Note:** Set an appropriate baud rate for serial communication.
+>!(정정필요)! baud rate을 적절한 값으로 설정하지 않으면 serial communication이 불가능한가요?
 </br></br></br>

 ## 7.5 Step Motor with Motor Driver
 ---
 This example demonstrates how the VCP-G board controls 4-wire stepper motor (28BYJ-48 (5VDC)) and Motor Driver (ULN2003 (5V–12V)).
 The code in Chapter 7.5.3 defines the pins connected to the motor driver and sets the number of steps per revolution.
-The motor rotates forward for one full revolution, pauses, then rotates backward for one full revolution, and pauses again.
+The motor rotates forward for one full revolution, pauses,  rotates backward for one full revolution, and pauses again.
 The motor speed is controlled by the delay between steps, and the direction is controlled by the order in which the coils are activated.

 **Note:** The 28BYJ-48 motor requires 4096 signals for one full rotation in Half step mode and 2048 signals for one full rotation in Full step mode.
 For precise motor control, the number of signals required depending on the mode should be considered.
 </br></br>